open-liiist/deprecated-open-liiist/Global-Data-Flow-Visualization.md

 # # (Alert!
 Documentation Expired) Global Data Flow Visualization
 This document contains **Mermaid** diagrams illustrating the data flows within the system, focusing on **Products**, **Stores**, **Search-Service**, **Elasticsearch**, and their interactions with the database and API endpoints.
+**(Alert!
+Documentation Expired)**
+The documentation is currently under revision and updates.
+Some sections may be incomplete or undergoing modifications.

 ```mermaid
 flowchart LR